CodeLearningResources/CarCrashGame/README.md

 The develop program is divided into two seperate namespaces: the gamelogic and the visual engine.
 The visual engine is created with the supporting libraries of SDL.

-This repository contains only the source code for educational purposes without the audio and visual assets!
+This repository is for educational purposes only!
-Therefore it cannot be executed without the needed content!

 # Third-party libraries